Captain Fresh/B2B SEAFOOD / MARKETPLACE / COLD CHAINUpdated: 07 May 2026

 The standalone numbers are no longer a meaningful read on the business.
 The consolidated P&L is.
 For all forward analysis, the consolidated line is what matters.

-A B2B seafood platform is fundamentally a working-capital business.
-Captain Fresh's audit shows just how much.
+A B2B seafood export platform is fundamentally a working-capital business.
+Captain Fresh's audit shows just how much, and the cold-chain context matters.

 What FY2026 Has to Show